nasa306/blockSec/README.md

 # blockSec
-~This is quite a mid exploit.
-If you don't like it then too bad.~
+This is quite a mid exploit.
+If you don't like it, please help me improve it.
 ---